brokyo/seeker_ii/docs/roadmap.md

 ### Current Session
-- [] Improve overdub visualization.
+- [] Generators generate x/y coordinates.

-### Next Session
+### Pre-Launch Features
+- [] Separators in all menus
-- [] Selected layer should illuminate as HIGH
+- [] Selected layer should illuminate as HIGH.
+Rest stay at default even when region is active.
+- [] When layer is selected pulse keyboard ring

+### Pre-Launch Defaults
-- [] K2 for info
+- [] background_brightness defaults to 3
-- [] Move volume control to lane
+- [] Loops defaults to 2
 - [] Engine mute option
+- [] Engine pan

+### Bugs
+- [] First stage selection always `Stage 0.` Likely not using ui_manager.
-- [] Separators in all menus
+- [] Overdub visualization is often shifted and in unpredictable ways.
+- [] Overdub visualization doesn't account for speed.

 ### Long List
+- [] Overdub stored in generations.
+Different visual treatment and undo option.
+- [] Screensaver lines should move at bpm.
+- [] Debug menu
+- [] K2 for info
+- [] Param preset saving and "default" button in config
+- [] app_on_screen is vestigial.
+Remove it.
+- [] Keyboard region in `grid_ii.lua` is the only remaining region that isn't a component.
+- [] Screen saver has dynamic lanes
 - [] I bet a lot of stuff can be pulled out of `params_manager_ii.lua`.
 We don't need so many params.
-- [] app_on_screen is vestigial.
-Remove it.
 - [] Add MIDI CC to control ableton recording
-- [] Add param preset saving and "default" param for config to return to
-- [] Review keyboard region in `grid_ii.lua`.
-Everything else has been refactored into region components.
-Didn't do keyboard due to potential dependencies.
-- [] New screen saver

-### Bugs
 ### Open Questions
 - [] Do we want to catch MIDI events from a keyboard?